Destro: Marvel Comics (1982–1994)

-After a time, the Commander decides that he wants to move on from Cobra Island and reclaim the Castle from Destro.
+Later, Cobra Commander decides that he wants to move from Cobra Island and reclaim the Destro's castle.
 On the run from a Cobra invasion, Destro and Baroness contact G.I.
 Joe for an extraction.
 Snake Eyes and Storm Shadow come to their rescue, but not before Destro sets the transformation controls to create a nightmare of architecture, and confronts Scarlett (posing as a traitor).
-On the rooftop, Snake Eyes is forced to run her through with his sword (narrowly missing her heart) to keep her cover, and make good their escape.
-Destro tries to give his thanks for the rescue, but is silently rebuffed by Snake Eyes, who resents having been put in such a position.
+On the rooftop, Snake Eyes preserves her cover by injuring her with his sword (narrowly missing her heart), allowing the escape.
+Destro tries to give thanks for the rescue, but he is silently rebuffed by Snake Eyes, who resents having been put in such a position.

 Afterwards, General Hawk takes Destro and Baroness to Cobra Island, where they are reunited with Zartan, who warns them all of the inevitable return of Dr. Mindbender.
 With the Commander fighting G.I.
 Joe in Millville, Destro, Baroness, and Zartan retake the Trans-Carpathian castle.
-They are soon joined by Billy, and the small group is reunited for a while.
-Soon after Dr. Mindbender is revived, he reveals that he placed a brain implant into Destro's mind during the removal of a wisdom tooth.
+Billy joins them, and the small group is reunited.
+When Dr. Mindbender is revived, he reveals that he placed a brain implant into Destro's mind during the removal of a wisdom tooth.
 Zartan also has one, and Cobra Commander's unmasked face is the trigger that activates them.
-Cobra ventures once more to the Castle, and the Commander removes his hood, turning Destro and Zartan to his side.
+Cobra ventures once more to the castle, and the Commander removes his hood, turning Destro and Zartan to his side.

 With Destro's superior tactical mind, Cobra begins a campaign that leaves them in control of Trans-Carpathia, Darklonia, and Borigia-Krazny/Marango.
 It is when they assault Wolkekukuckland that they come up against the G.I.
 Joe team, and the progress is halted.
-During the stalemate, Snake Eyes attacks the Silent Castle to rescue Storm Shadow, only to find that he, along with the Baroness and Billy, have been brainwashed to serve Cobra as well.
-On the run, the Joes escape Cobra, and return to the United States, only to be deactivated by the government.
+During the stalemate, Snake Eyes attacks the Silent Castle to rescue Storm Shadow, only to find that he, along with the Baroness and Billy, have been brainwashed to serve Cobra.
+The Joes escape Cobra and return to the US, only to be deactivated by the government.
 The series comes to a close, leaving Destro and the others under the thrall of Cobra Commander.